What Nature Can Teach Us About ....Overwhelm

 Screaming, crying, sweating, running around, frantic cleaning—whatever it is—can be a way of letting energy move through us.
 You might have heard emotions described as "e-motion," as in"energy in motion."
 These physical expressions are ways our bodies release and process the energy that emotions generate.

-Where were we?
+Ok, where were we before the screaming?
+Overwhelm.
 Overwhelm can be seen as a ton of speedy, hot, frenetic thought.
 It can come from nowhere quite suddenly and sweep us up into its tsunami.

 It might be helpful for you to see that overwhelm often thrives in narrow perspectives.
 We feel it's all on us, or there's too much to overcome.
 We don't see large networks of help, the emergence of unknown outcomes, or the breadth of other possibilities.
 I mean it - we literally don't see them at all**.
 We go kinda 'blind', like me being unable to see the watering can in the kitchen that I mentioned earlier